bernardo1963/kmer_validation/README.md

 ## Build

+The compiled file mhap-1.5v6.jar is provided for convenience.
+If you want to compile it from the source code, follow the instructions below:
 You must have a recent  [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "JDK") and [Apache ANT](http://ant.apache.org/ "ANT") available.
 To checkout and build run:

     git clone https://github.com/bernardo1963/kmer_validation.git
-    cd code/MHAP-1.5v6
+    cd kmer_validation/code/MHAP-1.5v6
     ant

 For a quick test:

     cd target
-    java -Xmx3g -server -jar mhap-1.5v6.jar -s <the fasta file to be used> -q <the fasta file to be compared> --valid-kmers <the file of the valid kmers used as filter to remove error and repetitive k-mers>
+    java -Xmx10g -server -jar mhap-1.5v6.jar -s <the fasta file to be used> -q <the fasta file to be compared> --valid-kmers <the file of the valid kmers used as filter to remove error and repetitive k-mers>

 ## Files